Kal Penn

-In April 2009, Penn joined the Obama administration as the Principal Associate Editor in the White House Office of Public Engagement.
+In April 2009, Penn joined the Obama administration as an associate director in the White House Office of Public Engagement as liaison for outreach to Asian Pacific Americans and arts communities.
 This necessitated that his TV character, Lawrence Kutner, be written out of House.
-Penn briefly left his post in June 2010 to film the third installment of the Harold & Kumar series, A Very Harold & Kumar 3D Christmas, returning to his White House job upon the movie's completion.
+Penn briefly left his post in June 2010 to film the third installment of the Harold & Kumar series, A Very Harold & Kumar 3D Christmas, returning to his White House job upon the film's completion.
 In July 2011, he again left the White House to accept a role in the television series How I Met Your Mother.

-From 2016 to 2019, he played Seth Wright in the political drama Designated Survivor, where he also served as a consultant on the show.
-Additionally, he served as host of the game show Superhuman.
+From 2016 to 2019, he played Seth Wright in the political drama Designated Survivor, where he also worked as a consultant on the show.
+He also hosted the game show Superhuman.
 In 2019, Penn portrayed Garrett Modi in the NBC sitcom series Sunnyside.
-The following year he went on to host a political talk miniseries on Freeform called Kal Penn Approves This Message.
+The following year, he hosted a political talk miniseries on Freeform, Kal Penn Approves This Message.